mjaddis/rdss-message-api-specification/README.md

 - [Message Channels](http://www.enterpriseintegrationpatterns.com/patterns/messaging/MessageChannel.html) are implemented using [AWS Kinesis Streams](https://aws.amazon.com/kinesis/streams/).
 - Firehoses are implemented using [AWS Kinesis Firehose](https://aws.amazon.com/kinesis/firehose/).
 - Logs are implemented using [Amazon S3](https://aws.amazon.com/s3/).

+## Transactional Behaviour

+All clients **MUST** implement transactional behaviour, such that any message consumed by a receiver will not be regarded as consumed until the client commits receipt of that message back to the sender / queue.

+For example, a client can consume a message without actually removing it from the channel.
+Should the client crash or fail to process the message, the message still exists on the queue after the client recovers.
+Once the receiver processes the message and is certain that it wants to consume the message, the client will commit the transaction and the message will be removed the queue.